 As mentioned, the above list of layers isn’t complete.
 Nevertheless, it provides the first overview of a sophisticated warehouse system as part of airline dashboard software.

 The Notification Service is a rule-based component that constantly analysis KPIs.
 Based on defined rules —again XML-driven— the service recognizes if KPIs change over a specified period.
-Accordingly, in case a state is fulfilled, the service actively sends out a push notification to mobiles or smartwatches (for example, OTP drops by 2% within 30 minutes).
+Accordingly, if a state is fulfilled, the service actively sends out a push notification to mobiles or smartwatches (for example, OTP drops by 2% within 30 minutes).

 The Notification Service is tightly linked to the Data Warehouse since the Warehouse constantly pushes KPI values to the Notification Service.